When Bousfield localizations and homotopy idempotent functors meet again: Bousfield localization a la Bousfield-Friedlander

-\begin{prop} Under the hypotheses of Theorem \ref{thm_LBLfromLocalizator}, if $\M$ is a $\V$-semimodel category and $(\Rfrak,\upeta)$ is compatible with the $\V$-structure in the obvious sense, then $\M_{\Rfrak}$ is also a $\V$-semimodel category. \end{prop} \begin{proof} We need to prove that $\V$-tensor/cotensor/enrichment of $\M$ stablishes a core Quillen adjunction of two variables for $\M_{\Rfrak}$.
+\begin{prop} Under the hypotheses of Theorem \ref{thm_LBLfromLocalizator}, if $\M$ is a $\V$-semimodel category and $(\Rfrak,\upeta)$ is $\V$-enriched, then $\M_{\Rfrak}$ is also a $\V$-semimodel category. \end{prop} \begin{proof} We need to prove that $\V$-tensor/cotensor/enrichment of $\M$ stablishes a core Quillen adjunction of two variables for $\M_{\Rfrak}$.
 This claim is reduced to prove the acyclic part of the definition of core Quillen bifunctor for $\M_{\Rfrak}$ for each bifunctor. \begin{itemize} \item The $\V$-tensor $\odot$ is core Quillen: it suffices to check that the associated pushout product of two core cofibrations $\upi\square\upj$ is an $\Rfrak$-equivalence when $\upj$ is so.
 Apply the $\V$-enrichment functor $\underline{\M}(\star,\Xrect)$, for $\Xrect$ fibrant $\Rfrak$-local, to the (homotopy) pushout diagram defining $\upi\square\upj$ and Lemma \ref{lem_CharacterizationOfRequivalencesWithEnrichment}.

 \item The $\V$-cotensor $(\star)^{\bullet}$ is core Quillen: it suffices to check that the associated pullback hom $\widehat{\upp}^{\upi}$ of a core cofibration $\upi$ and a core fibration $\upp$ is an $\Rfrak$-equivalence when $\upp$ is so.
 Immediate by Proposition \ref{prop_CharacterizationOfCoreFibrationsInLBLwithLocalizator}.